Rituxan Maintenance Therapy for Non Hodgkin Lymphoma

 Rituxan is a targeted therapy that binds to a marker known as CD20 on the surface of B-cells.
 This binding prompts the immune system to destroy the cell, and also has direct anticancer effects on the cell.
-Rituxan is commonly used in the treatment of B-cell non-Hodgkin’s lymphomas (NHL) and chronic lymphocytic leukemia (CLL).
+Rituxan is commonly used for the initial treatment and as maintenance therapy fo B-cell non-Hodgkin’s lymphomas (NHL) and chronic lymphocytic leukemia (CLL).
+(1,2)

-Maintenance therapy refers to longer-term treatment that is given after patients achieve remission with standard therapy.
+Maintenance therapy refers to longer-term treatment that is given after a patient achieves a remission.
 The goal of maintenance therapy is to prolong remission.

 Rituxan Approved as Maintenance Therapy for Follicular Lymphoma